 On the flip side, not only does singing help raise levels of happiness, but it also helps decrease the levels of a stress hormone called cortisol, which runs through your bloodstream.
 Cortisol lowers your immune functions, increases weight gain and increases the likelihood of heart disease.
 Not good.

 It’s a win-win really.
-A rise in levels of happiness plus a decrease in levels of stress hormones equals one happy human.
+A rise in levels of happiness plus a decrease in levels of stress hormones and negative emotions equals one happy human.
 So get singing!

 Physical Health Improvements